Menu

 Week 7 online session - includes realistic goals, measure improvements and next steps.

-Two follow-up sessions at an agreed date with Kerri.
+Two follow-up sessions at an agreed date with the trainer.

 Dates for online sessions - all run from 1.00pm - 2.30pm